astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Adding custom doc strings to your Airflow DAGs and tasks that will be shown in the Airflow UI is a lesser known but powerful Airflow feature.
+Adding custom doc strings that will be shown in the Airflow UI to your DAGs and tasks is a lesser known but powerful Airflow feature.

 After you complete this tutorial, you'll be able to: